16 April 2025

 and tells them, “I find nothing in him of cause.”

 Yeah, such a kingdom would totally overturn the Roman Empire.
 And within the next three centuries, that’s exactly what it did.
-But Caesar had nothing political to fear from such a kingdom.
-Which is why Pontius didn’t see anything wrong with it.
+But Cæsar had nothing political to fear from such a kingdom; not yet.
+Which is why Pilate didn’t find anything wrong with it.

-Not that Pontius necessarily understood Jesus.
-“What’s truth?” exposes this fact.
-Pontius had no time for abstract philosophy: He just wanted to know whether Jesus was worth crucifying.
-Would Caesar want this guy dead or not?
-Once Pontius had his mind made up—“So you’re not a king” Jn 18.37 —he didn’t really care what else Jesus had to say.
-“What’s truth” is a very important question, but notice Pontius didn’t stick around to get Jesus’s answer.
-Phooey on truth; he didn’t come to Judea to get an education from some obscure Galilean rabbi about epistemology.
-(He came there to get rich, if anything.)
-So in John, Pontius isn’t confused; just unconvinced Jesus is worth killing.
+Not that Pilate necessarily understood Jesus.
+“What’s ‘truth’?”—and the fact Pilate didn’t stick around for an answer—exposes this fact.
+He had no time for abstract philosophy: He just wanted to know whether Jesus was worth crucifying.
+Would Cæsar want this guy dead or not?
+Once Pilate had his mind made up—“So you’re not a king” Jn 18.37 —he didn’t really care what more Jesus had to say.
+“What’s ‘truth’ ” is an important question, but for Pilate, phooey on truth; he didn’t come to Judea to get an education from some obscure Galilean rabbi about epistemology.
+He came there to get rich, if anything.
+So in John, Pilate isn’t confused; just unconvinced Jesus is worth killing.

-In Luke he likewise made up his mind right away.
+In Luke he likewise made up his mind right quick.

 Luke 23.4 KWL